elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

 ---
 title: Decorator Design Pattern
-description: Decorators are a structural JS design pattern that aims to promote code reuse.
-Like Mixins, they can be considered another viable alternative to object sub-classing.
+description: The decorator pattern is a JS structural pattern that promotes code reusability.
+They, like Mixins, can be viewed as a replacement for object sub-classing.
 sidebar_position: 4
 sidebar_label: Decorator
 ---